conradakunga/Blog/_posts/2025-12-19-setting-up-web-api-endpoints-to-collectively-require-authentication-in-c-net.md

 builder.Services.AddAuthorization();
 ```

-The next step is to configure the endpoints to require authorization.
+The next step is to **configure the endpoints to require authorization**.

-This is done by calling the .RequireAuthorization() method for each endpoint.
+This is done by calling the [RequireAuthorization()](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.authorizationendpointconventionbuilderextensions.requireauthorization?view=aspnetcore-10.0) method for each endpoint.

 ```c#
 app.MapGet("/v1/Generate", () =>